Clariteia/minos-documentation/docs/quickstart/aggregate.md

     # answers: ...
 ```

 After being defined the `Question` entity, the next step is to integrate it into the `Exam` aggregate.
-In this case, it's needed to have a special feature, which is multiplicity.
+In this case, it is needed to have a special feature, which is multiplicity.

 A possible solution could be to use a `list` or something similar so that `questions: list[Question]` resolves the problem, but this approach has a caveat, that is the event publication.
 Using the `list` class, the `questions` field is treated as a standard field and the generated events will publish the full list of questions also when only one of them has a small change.
 In some cases this could be the needed behaviour, but another one can be used.